ccw-ide/ccw-plugin-hello-world/README.md

 Once ccw-plugin-manager is installed, you can type `Alt+U I` to import all user plugins as projects in your running Eclipse workspace.

+You will see the user plugins appear as projects in the 'Package Explorer View', and a 'Repl View'.
+The Repl view is connected to your running Eclipse instance.
+This Repl View is called the "embedded REPL".
+You can find it anytime by searching for the term "embedded" in the `Quick Search` input text in the Toolbar.

+This will allow you to live code User Plugins:

+- Open the `ccw-plugin-hello-world/hello-world.clj` file
+- Change the text of the hello world popup in the `greet` fn.
+- With the cursor still inside the `greet` fn, Type `Cmd+Enter` on OSX or `Ctrl+Enter` on Windows/Linux to send the whole top-level form (the `greet defn`) to the REPL.
+- Type `Alt+U H`: the popup that will appear should reflect your changes.

+## Uninstall

+To uninstall a User plugin, simply remove its directory.
+At the next Eclipse/Counterclockwise restart, it'll be gone.

 ## License

 Copyright © 2009-2015 Laurent Petit